 “The Exceptional and the Everyday: 144 Hours in Kyiv,” co-authors: Jay Chow, Lev Manovich, and Mehrdad Yazdani.
 Paper presented at the Big Humanities Data Workshop, The Second IEEE Big Data 2014 Conference, Washington, DC, October 27, 2014.
-This version is published in IEEE Big Data 2014 Conference Proceedings (2014), 77-84.
+This version of the paper is published in IEEE Big Data 2014 Conference Proceedings (2014), 77-84.

 This paper presents and discusses some the findings of the research project The Exceptional and the Everyday: 144 Hours in Kyiv (2014) which I co-authored with Lev Manovich, Mehrdad Yazdani, and Jay Chow.